opendocsg/slw-judgments-backfill/2010_SGCA_3/report.md

  [emphasis added]

-This statement of the law was endorsed by this Court in _Hong Leong Finance Ltd v Tan Gin Huay_ [1999] 1 SLR(R) 755.Their Lordships of the Privy Council in _Philips Hong Kong_ further added, at 283:
+This statement of the law was endorsed by this Court in _Hong Leong Finance Ltd v Tan Gin Huay_ <span class="citation">[1999] 1 SLR(R) 755</span>.Their Lordships of the Privy Council in _Philips Hong Kong_ further added, at 283:

  To conclude otherwise involves making the error of assuming that, because in some hypothetical situation the loss suffered will be less than the sum quantified in accordance with the liquidated damage provision, that provision must be a penalty, at least in the situation in which the minimum payment restriction operates.
 It illustrates the danger which is inherent in arguments based on hypothetical situations where it is said that the loss might be less than the sum specified as payable as liquidated damages.
 Arguments of this nature should not be allowed to divert attention from the correct test as to what is a penalty provision namely, is it a genuine preestimate of what the loss is likely to be? to the different question, namely, are there possible circumstances where a lesser loss would be suffered? [emphasis added]